cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 reality, it's Agnost.

-Let's paint an image for a moment: You're a software developer, you’ve just been given a new project to create a web application that will revolutionize the way businesses operate.
+Let's paint an image for a moment: You're a software developer, you’ve just been given a new project to create a web application that will change the way businesses operate.
 This application will need to handle thousands of users concurrently, it will need a robust database, secure authentication and it has to be ready in record time.
 How do you start?
 With the traditional approach, you'd probably start pulling your hair out over the immense workload and the tight timeline.
 But, what if there was a better way?

-## Introducing Agnost

-Welcome to the world of Agnost, an open-source Kubernetes development platform.
-It is a developer's paradise; a playground where ideas come alive and transform into reality in mere minutes.

-This comprehensive guide is designed to take you on a journey through the wonderland of Agnost.
-Whether you're a seasoned developer or just starting, our aim is to make you say, "I can't believe it's so simple and powerful!" by the time you're done reading.

-So why wait?
-Dive in and explore the world of possibilities with Agnost!

-To whet your appetite, here's a snippet of what lies ahead:

-1. We will first familiarize you with Agnost, exploring its potential, and diving deep into its core.
-2. Then, we will unveil the variety of applications that you can build using Agnost - from web apps to AI-powered apps, and beyond.
-3. Lastly, we will leave you marveling at the endless possibilities offered by Agnost's custom node.js express routes and middlewares.

-"Is it possible to get all these with a single tool?", you might be wondering.
-Yes, indeed, it is.
-And by the end of this guide, you will not just believe it, but you will be ready to harness it.
-So, are you ready to embark on this exciting journey?

-Let's get started!

 ## What is Agnost?

 ### A Brief Overview

 Agnost, in its simplest form, is a powerhouse disguised as an open-source Kubernetes development platform.
-A platform that seamlessly integrates an serverless functions, database, authentication, queues, storage, cache, cron-jobs, and realtime capabilities into one comprehensible package.
+A platform that seamlessly integrates a serverless functions, database, authentication, queues, storage, cache, cron-jobs, and realtime capabilities into one comprehensible package.

 The magic of Agnost doesn't stop there.
-It also offers a low-code endpoint designer that permits developers to create and deploy APIs like a breeze.
+It also offers a low-code endpoint designer that allows developers to quickly create and deploy APIs.
 But, how does it achieve this wizardry?
 The answer is simple: Agnost enables you to build and manage your own custom node.js express routes and middlewares.
 Think of it as your magic wand, ready to wave and make development challenges